-1 Agency/Group/Organization SOUTHEAST TEXAS HOUSING FINANCE CORPORATION

-Agency/Group/Organization Type Housing

-Services - Housing

-What section of the Plan was addressed by Consultation?
+1 Agency/Group/Organization SOUTHEAST TEXAS HOUSING FINANCE CORPORATION Agency/Group/Organization Type Housing Services - Housing What section of the Plan was addressed by Consultation?
 Housing Need Assessment Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
-In the past, including PY 2017, the agency has provided funds for housing rehabilitation and accessibility services to homes in League City and has consulted with the City regarding local needs and opportunities for SETH to assist.
-2 Agency/Group/Organization GALVESTON HOUSING AUTHORITY Agency/Group/Organization Type Public Housing Authority What section of the Plan was addressed by Consultation?
+Needs for owner occupied housing rehab and the potential for more support by SETH 2 Agency/Group/Organization GALVESTON HOUSING AUTHORITY Agency/Group/Organization Type Public Housing Authority What section of the Plan was addressed by Consultation?
 Housing Need Assessment Public Housing Needs Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
 Direct interview to determine if any Section 8 Housing Choice Voucher holders access League City rentals or have attempted to access unsuccessfully.
-Also discussed fair housing issues as part of the development of the Fair Housing Plan.
 3 Agency/Group/Organization Houston-Galveston Area Council Agency/Group/Organization Type Housing Services-Elderly Persons Regional organization What section of the Plan was addressed by Consultation?
-Housing Need Assessment Non-Homeless Special Needs Market Analysis Hazard Mitigation
+Housing Need Assessment Transportation Disaster Recovery